JsusAG/JsusAG.github.io/index.md

 # CPSC 120 Portfolio

 This is my home page!
 My name is Jesus Guzman and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
-I transfered to Fullerton this semester from Mt.
-San Antonio College
+I transferred to Fullerton this semester after receiving an associates from Mt.
+San Antonio College.

 ## GitHub